codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

 ## Code Viewer

 For situations when you strictly want to show some code and run it in the browser, you can use the `SandpackCodeViewer` component.
-It looks similar to the code editor, but it renders a readonly version of `codemirror`, so users will not be able to edit the code.
+It looks similar to the code editor, but it renders a read-only version of `codemirror`, so users will not be able to edit the code.

 ```jsx
 <SandpackProvider template="react">